 The employment landscape has evolved and forcing a return to a pre-pandemic workforce model ignores the realities of modern employment preferences and limits the ability for the APS to attract and retain highly skilled professionals.

 In 2024, 67% of APS staff cited access to flexible work arrangements as a key reason for considering the APS as an employer of choice.
-Instead of asking why the APS isn’t mandating a return to work, perhaps the real question should be: What does Canberra need to do to remain competitive and attractive?
+Instead of asking why the APS isn’t mandating a return to the office, perhaps the real question should be: What does Canberra need to do to remain competitive and attractive?

 The answer isn’t pushing the APS employees to be back in the office but to reframe thinking and office designs to embrace a new way of working.